Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 Non-generalist search
 ---------------------

-These indexing search engines don't have a Google-like "ask me anything" endgame; they're trying to do something different.
+These indexing search engines don’t have a Google-like “ask me anything” endgame; they’re trying to do something different.
+You aren't supposed to use these engines the same way you use GBY.

+### Small or non-commercial Web

 - Wiby: [wiby.me](https://wiby.me) and [wiby.org](https://wiby.org): I love this one.
 It focuses on smaller independent sites that capture the spirit of the "early" web.
 It's more focused on "discovering" new interesting pages that match a set of keywords than finding a specific resources.
 I like to think of Wiby as an engine for surfing, not searching.
 Runnaroo occasionally features a hit from Wiby.
 If you have a small site or blog that isn't very "commercial", consider submitting it to the index.
-- [search.marginalia.nu](https://search.marginalia.nu/): A recent addition similar to Wiby.
+- [Marginalia Search](https://search.marginalia.nu/): A recent addition similar to Wiby, and *my favorite entry on this page*.
 It has its own crawler but is strongly biased towards non-commercial, personal, and/or minimal sites.
 It's a great response to the increasingly SEO-spam-filled SERPs of GBY.
+Partially powers Teclis, which in turn partially powers Kagi.
 - [Search My Site](https://searchmysite.net): Similar to Wiby, but only indexes user-submitted personal and independent sites.
 It optionally supports IndieAuth.
+- [Teclis](http://teclis.com/): A project by the creator of Kagi search.
+Uses its own crawler that measures content blocked by uBlock Origin, and extracts content with the open-source article scrapers Trafilatura and Readability.js.
+This is quite an interesting approach: tracking blocked elements discourages tracking and advertising; using Trafilatura and Readability.js encourages the use of semantic HTML and Semantic Web standards such as [microformats](https://microformats.org/), [microdata](https://html.spec.whatwg.org/multipage/microdata.html), and [RDFa](https://www.w3.org/TR/rdfa-primer/).
+It claims to also use some results from Marginalia.

+### Site finders

+These engines try to find a website, typically at the domain-name level.
+They don't focus on capturing particular pages within websites.

+- [search.tl](http://www.search.tl/): Generalist search for one <abbr title="top-level domain">TLD</abbr> at a time (defaults to .com).
+I'm not sure why you'd want to always limit your searches to a single TLD, but now you can.[^10] There isn't any visible UI for changing the TLD for available results; you need to add/change the `tld` URL parameter.
+For example, to search .org sites, append `&tld=org` to the URL.
+It seems to be connected to [Amidalla](http://www.amidalla.de/).
+Amidalla allows users to manually add URLs to its index and directory; I have yet to see if doing so impacts search.tl results.
+- [Thunderstone](https://search.thunderstone.com/texis/websearch21/): A combined website catalog and search engine that focuses on categorization.
+Its [about page](https://search.thunderstone.com/texis/websearch19/about.html) claims: <q cite="https://search.thunderstone.com/texis/websearch19/about.html">We continuously survey all primary COM, NET, and ORG web-servers and distill their contents to produce this database.
+This is an index of _sites_ not pages.
+It is very good at finding companies and organizations by purpose, product, subject matter, or location.
+If you're trying to finding things like _'BillyBob's personal beer can page on AOL'_, try Yahoo or Dogpile.</q> This seems to be the polar opposite of the engines in the ["small or non-commercial Web" category](#small-or-non-commercial-web).

+### Other

 - Quor: Seems to mainly index large news sites.
 Site is down as of June 2021; originally available at www dot quor dot com.
 - [Ninfex](https://ninfex.com/): a "people-powered" search engine that combines aspects of link aggregators and search.
 It lets users vote on submissions and it also displays links to forums about submissions.